When and How to Harvest Pumpkins at Home

 When to Plant Pumpkins

-If you didn’t plant any pumpkin seeds this year, but want to have a pumpkin harvest for next season, note your growing season, based on your frost dates.
-Note that pumpkins do best when the seeds are planted directly in the ground.
-Because of this, you will want to wait until the plant soil is 70ºF or more before sowing seeds outdoors.
-Optimum soil temperature is 95ºF.
-Similar to the way pumpkins give us warmth and comfort, they like to be warm and are very sensitive to the cold.
+If you didn’t plant any pumpkin seeds this year, but want to have a pumpkin harvest for next season, note your growing season based on your frost dates.
+Pumpkins do best when seeds are planted directly in the ground.
+You should wait until the soil is at least 70ºF before sowing seeds outdoors, with the optimum soil temperature being 95ºF.
+Pumpkins thrive in warmth and are sensitive to cold.

-When picking a planting site, make sure to choose a site with full sun (to light shade) and lots of space for sprawling vines.
-Think: 50 to 100 square feet per hill (pumpkin vines are long!).
-However, if you don’t have a ton of room or gardening space, never fear.
-You can plant pumpkins at the edge of the garden and direct vine growth across the lawn or sidewalk.
-You could also grow pumpkins in big 5 to 10 gallon buckets, or, try miniature varieties.
+When choosing a planting site, select a spot with full sun (to light shade) and plenty of space for sprawling vines, ideally 50 to 100 square feet per hill.
+If space is limited, you can plant pumpkins at the edge of the garden and direct vine growth across the lawn or sidewalk.
+Alternatively, pumpkins can be grown in large 5 to 10-gallon buckets, or you can try miniature varieties.

 How to Plant Pumpkins

-Plant your seeds in rows the size of small pitcher mounds.
-This will help the soil warm more quickly and the seeds will germinate faster.
-Plant the seeds 1 inch deep into the hills (4 to 5 seeds per hill) and space them 4 to 8 feet apart.
-Plants should germinate in less than a week and begin to emerge in 5 to 10 days.
+Plant your seeds in small mounds to help the soil warm more quickly and speed up germination.
+Plant seeds 1 inch deep in the hills (4 to 5 seeds per hill) and space them 4 to 8 feet apart.
+The seeds should germinate in less than a week and begin to emerge within 5 to 10 days.
 Once the plants are 2 to 3 inches tall, thin them by snipping off unwanted plants without disturbing the roots of the remaining ones.

-When growing your pumpkins, note they need lots of water with good drainage.
-Pumpkins are heavy feeders, so you may want to treat with manure or compost mixed with water to sustain good growth.
+Remember that pumpkins need plenty of water with good drainage.
+They are heavy feeders, so consider treating them with manure or compost mixed with water to promote healthy growth.

-When Is The Best Time to Harvest Pumpkins: When is Pumpkin Season?
+When Is The Best Time to Harvest Pumpkins?

-So, when to really harvest your pumpkins?
-You won’t want to harvest until your pumpkins are fully ripe, which means they have a full rind and a robust color throughout.
-To check ripeness, you can also tap on the rind: you will want to hear a hollow “thump” almost like a drum.
-It is important to remember that the best time to pick pumpkins is when they are fully mature, as they will store better and last longer.
+So, when should you really harvest your pumpkins?
+Wait until your pumpkins are fully ripe, which means they have a solid rind and a vibrant color throughout.
+To check for ripeness, tap on the rind—if you hear a hollow “thump” similar to a drum, your pumpkins are ready.
+Remember, the best time to pick pumpkins is when they are fully mature as they will store better and last longer.

 Where to Buy Pumpkins Out of Season?

-According to producemarketguide.com, you can buy pumpkins out of season from Ohio in December.
-You can also import them from other countries, such as Mexico, for the following months after the season.
+According to Produce Market Guide, you can buy pumpkins out of season from Ohio in December.
+You can also import them from other countries, such as Mexico, for the months following the typical pumpkin season.

 How To Harvest Pumpkins

-When you are ready to harvest your pumpkins, choose a dry day after the first hard frost.
+When you're ready to harvest, choose a dry day after the first hard frost.
 Cut the thick stem with strong garden shears or a sharp knife 3-4 inches from the top of the pumpkin.
-Carefully move the pumpkins, always carrying them from the bottom (not the stem).
+Carefully move the pumpkins, always carrying them from the bottom, not the stem.

 How to Store Pumpkins

-One of the best things about growing pumpkins is that you can store them for later use, and make delicious recipes throughout the next 3 months!
-Who wouldn’t want to extend pumpkin season?
-Cure the pumpkins for 10 days, and then store them in a dry and cool environment.
-Place them in a single layer where the rinds do not touch each other, as not to lead to decay.
+One of the best things about growing pumpkins is that you can store them for later use and enjoy delicious recipes throughout the next 3 months!
+To extend pumpkin season, cure the pumpkins for 10 days, then store them in a dry, cool environment.
+Place them in a single layer where the rinds do not touch each other to prevent decay.

 Recommended Pumpkin Varieties

-There are so many pumpkin varieties, so you can mix and match to achieve your desired look, size, and taste of all your pumpkins!
-Here are a few variations we love:
+There are many pumpkin varieties, so you can mix and match to achieve your desired look, size, and taste.
+Here are a few varieties we love:

-Hands down the best variation for cooking pumpkin pie!
+Hands down the best variety for cooking pumpkin pie!

-These are an heirloom variety that grows 15 to 25 pounds in size, with that classic pumpkin look.
+This heirloom variety grows 15 to 25 pounds in size, with the classic pumpkin look.

-Just like a moon, this variation has bright white smooth skin and tender flesh.
+Like a moon, this variety has bright white, smooth skin and tender flesh.
 It is a unique option for carving!

 Great for pumpkin pie!
-These are your classic bright orange, large and round straight from a fairytale.
+These are the classic bright orange, large, and round pumpkins straight from a fairytale.

-If you feel like you don’t have the capacity, or the time to grow pumpkins in your garden but still want to optimize the Fall and the Winter growing seasons, check out some of our other popular blogs:
+If you don't have the capacity or time to grow pumpkins in your garden but still want to optimize the Fall and Winter growing seasons, check out some of our other popular blogs:

 How to Grow a Garden in the Winter